 Back in high school during testing days, I was always the student that came dressed to the T. Ready to go ace my exams.
-I just could never understand the students that came to school in sweapants, t-shirts, and if you can believe it pajama pants.
-At a very young age I captured one way to bringing my best foot foward, as much as possible– clothes.
+I just could never understand the students that came to school in sweatpants, t-shirts, and if you can believe it pajama pants.
+At a very young age I captured one way to bringing my best foot forward, as much as possible– clothes.
 So it’s no wonder I approach my adult life in the same manner.

 I went on to do the same thing in undergraduate, even when I had early 8am classes.
 Now the pressure is at an all time high as I navigate this new world-wind part of my life, graduate school.

 In the fall I’ll be entering into my second year at the Humphrey School of Public Affairs in Minneapolis, MN.
 Never in a million years would I have thought I would end up in Minnesota.
 A Florida girl but here I am.
 That’s what happens when you’re chasing your dreams and a full-ride scholarship to match.